CAVE ART AND PAINTING BY MODERN HUMANS

-The paintings were made early homo sapiens, using animal fat lamps — made with a plant wick placed in hollow stone — to light the cave and scaffolding to reach the cave ceiling.
+The Lascaux paintings were made early modern humans, using animal fat lamps — made with a plant wick placed in hollow stone — to light the cave and scaffolding to reach the cave ceiling.
 The "paints" came from brown, reddish-brown, yellow, black and white minerals; and it appears they were mixed and heated to get the best shading.
 The painting themselves were made by rubbing these minerals along the rock.
 Red and black are the primary colors with red being made with crushed hematite (ocher) and the black made with charcoal made from the embers of Scotch pine.

 The Aurignacian people is the name given to the early modern humans that created Europe's first art works.
 On their skill the German film director Werner Herzog said, We should never forget the dexterity of these people.
 They were capable of creating a flute.
 It is a high-tech procedure to carve a piece of mammoth ivory and split it in half without breaking it, hollow it out, and realign the halves.
 We have one indicator of how well their clothing was made.
 In a cave in the Pyrenees, there is a handprint of a child maybe four or five years old.
 The hand was apparently held by his mother or father, and ocher was spit against it to get the contours and you see part of the wrist and the contours of a sleeve.
 The sleeve is as precise as the cuffs of your shirt.
 The precision of the sleeve is stunning.

-Lascaux plan The caves were located on the private land of the La Rochefoucauld family.
+Lascaux plan Lascaux Cave is located on the private land of the La Rochefoucauld family.
 After World War II they decided to open the caves to the public as a way to make money.
 They enlarged the entrance, built steps and replaced the original sediment with concrete flooring.
 Hordes of tourists showed up.
 The wear and tear of breathing, heat producing human beings was too much for the 17,000-year-old paintings, which were assaulted by growths of mold, fungus, microbes, black spots, bacteria and algae.

 Lascaux is protected by steel doors and security cameras.The state of the caves and the paintings has stirred a debate on whether Lascaux should be reserved only for scientists in the name of preservation or they should be opened to public with the risk of damage.
 In the mid-1990s Lascaux was openly briefly to tourist capable of plunking down $5,000 for the privilege of visiting the cave.